SOQL Query Builder and Data Editor

 The SOQL Query Builder and Data Editor is a great helper in creating, debugging, or optimizing the code.
 It gives you the ability to learn about the results of a complex query before putting such a query in the code.

-In the SOQL Executor, you can run complex query strings and immediately get a response with the specified objects from the Salesforce org.
+In the SOQL Query Builder and Data Editor, you can run complex query strings and immediately get a response with the specified objects from the Salesforce org.
 This ability is helpful in different situations such as:

 - quickly find strange / broken data in one query without having to write the code,

 - spend less time when testing a complicated query with multiple subqueries and being able to fix it faster with the help of the error logs,

 - avoid SOQL governor limits while estimating the amount of data for a query directly in IDE,

 - optimize queries or check the query velocity without building and having to spend a long time testing,

 - modify records in the org to match some criteria of the logic that is being developed — to ensure that everything works as intended,

 - correct records directly in the org instead of searching for the correct page layouts, and / or search for where the needed fields are available and editable.